Death, dying and bereavement

-The learning materials will encourage you to consider how different social approaches to death, dying and grief impact on the way that end of life care and bereavement support is provided.
-You'll be introduced to cutting edge research and seminal works in this field, and have opportunities to engage with powerful real life case studies.
-The module addresses important contemporary concerns, while also enabling you to think critically about ethical dilemmas and complex questions of diversity, difference and (in)equality in the provision of end of life care.
+The learning materials will encourage you to consider how different social approaches to death, dying and grief impact on the way that end-of-life care and bereavement support are provided.
+You'll be introduced to cutting-edge research and seminal works in this field and have opportunities to engage with powerful real-life case studies.
+The module addresses important contemporary concerns, while also enabling you to think critically about ethical dilemmas and complex questions of diversity, difference and (in)equality in the provision of end-of-life care.

 The module is designed around three key blocks of study, each comprising five learning guides:

 Block 1: In the first block, you'll be introduced to the social context of death and dying, exploring what shapes our attitudes towards death and how individual and societal views about death impact upon end-of-life care.
 You will consider key concepts in the field such as ‘a good death’ while thinking about the role that science and medicine has played in contemporary practices around death and dying.

 Block 2: You will look in more detail at the policy context for end-of-life care, and consider how this translates in day-to-day practice.
 You'll explore how difficult ethical decisions about people’s treatment and support are made, while engaging with hotly debated topics such as Assisted Dying.
 You will also learn about the importance of communication in end-of-life care, and consider how practice in this field can be improved.

 Block 3: In the final block, you'll consider individual experiences of grief, as well as social and cultural responses towards those who are bereaved.
 The learning guides will enable you to explore and challenge traditional theories of grief and their applicability to contemporary experiences of grief and bereavement.
 You will also consider how individuals choose to remember those who have died through memorialisation rituals and practices.